 From the UK Calais is easy to reach

-On Foot – P&O from Dover to Calais and then take the bus outside the ferry terminal to Calais Town Centre and railway station where you can take a train to major towns and villages in the region or to Paris.
+On Foot – P&O from Dover to Calais and then take the bus outside the ferry terminal to Calais Town Centre and railway stations from where you can take a train to major towns and villages in the region or to Paris.

 By Air: from Lydd Airport to Le Touquet airport with Lydd Air.